aadi1405/IDS706_Project2_AJ/README.md

 # Project2_AJ

+Hello everyone!
+Welcome to my Project for IDS706
 To build a Bash command-line tool that performs useful data preparation task such as truncating data, sorting it, cleaning data, or doing ETL.